thunderbird89/esf/stories/story-knock-knock.md

 ### Stalemate

-The *Crimson Fang*—now under HARBINGER's control—had finished destroying the first carrier.
+The *Crimson Fang* - now under HARBINGER's control - had finished destroying the first carrier.
 The Ryzak vessel was a drifting hulk, atmosphere venting from dozens of breaches, half its launch bays demolished, fires burning in compartments exposed to vacuum.
 It was still technically intact, but it would never launch another fighter.

 That left one carrier operational.
 And it was making all the difference.

 Captain Reeves watched her tactical display with growing frustration.
-The fourth Ryzak battleship—*Wrath of Dominion*—had been taking sustained fire from all three Federation battleships for the past six minutes.
+The fourth Ryzak battleship - *Wrath of Dominion* - had been taking sustained fire from all three Federation battleships for the past six minutes.
 By all rights, it should have been breaking apart by now, its shields failing, its armor compromised.

 Instead, its shields were holding steady.
 Recovering, even.